 “So when do we get to see our grandparents back there?”
 Al asked.
 Oh yeah, of course he knew that.
 “They gonna slaughter anybody?
 Don’t look like it.
 So?”

 “Custody to one,” Sans said.
 “Perfectly capable taking care of my family.”
 He rose his voice, making sure anyone around him heard him.
 This is ridiculous.
 Frisk kept looking back, she wanted to see her parents.
 Yeah, Sans got it.
 She wanted to be with her parents, but she couldn’t without taking the kids too.
-And he wasn’t going to allow that, so he’d have to follow.
-Her parents would have to take care of Frisk, the unborn, the two kids, Sans and Papyrus.
-That would not be fun.
 I bring them in.
 Not the other way around.
+What’s so hard to understand about that?

 “With her bird,” Sans said.
-“Hey, Asgore?
+“Hey, King Asgore?
 I’m thinking that human is going to-”

 “Don’t touch me!”